Future changes: Victoria’s standardised bin system

 When will recyclable items be the same across Victoria?

 There is no set timeline for when Victoria's standard recycling guidelines will be introduced — we'll keep you in the loop with any updates.

 The standard lists for what can go in each bin are still being developed and are expected to be open for further consultation in 2023.

-The draft lists are in the Victorian Government's Service Standards Discussion Paper (page 23-36), available here.
+The draft lists are in the State Government's Service Standards Discussion Paper (pages 23–36).